VoxelForge/VoxelForge/README.md

 # Documentation System
-This mod provides a simple and highly extensible formspec in which the user can access help pages about various things and the modder can add those pages.
+This mod provides a simple and highly extensible form in which the user can access help pages about various things and the modder can add those pages.
 The mod itself does not provide any help texts, just the framework.